comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

    is modified until it contains the values for `L` and `U`.

    The :func:`cla_utils.exercises6.LU_inplace` function has been left unimplemented.
 It should implement this in-place low-storage procedure, applying the changes to the provided matrix `A`.
+The test script ``test_exercises6.py`` in the ``test`` directory will test this function.

 Pivoting
 --------